nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If role field is not specified, person will be assigned a default role of member.

 Assumptions:
-* Every member in the CCA has different names where you are not allowed to add with the same name with different details.
-An error will be prompted.
+* Every member in the CCA has different a name.
+An error will be prompted when you add a member with the same name but with different a phone number, email or role.

 Examples:
 * `addMember Dylan -p 64529356 -e dylan@gmail.com`